4. Data transfer

 If you need to bring some data from your laptop or another host to the

-cluster you will mainly need to use scp
+cluster you will mainly want to use scp

 (there is an equivalent for